Find Affordable College Courses

 Wind Energy Project Managers 8.0% $107,480

-Who Is Getting a Bachelor’s Degree in Natural Resource Management?
+Who Is Getting a Bachelor’s Degree in Resource Management?

 This is a less frequently chosen undergraduate major.
 Only 1,383 students graduated with a bachelor’s degree in natural resource management in 2021, making it rank #149 in popularity.
-This major tends to be male dominated.
-About 55% of recent graduates are men.
+According to recent stats this major attracts about equal numbers of men and women.
+Roughly 48% of the graduates are women, and 52% are men.

 Racial-Ethnic Diversity